-School is or will soon be under way for millions of students and I’m sure that countless parents and teachers have already fielded eager inquiries about playing Roblox.
+School is or will soon be underway for millions of students and I’m sure that countless parents and teachers have already fielded eager inquiries about playing Roblox.
 Like Minecraft, Roblox is an insanely popular game that allows users to create their own games and worlds for others to enjoy.
 Roblox has also found its way into the education system in a fashion similar to Minecraft thanks to its ability to leverage endless customizations.
-Unlike Minecraft that allows you to build new worlds inside the game itself, Roblox has a dedicated program for designing new games.
+Unlike Minecraft which allows you to build new worlds inside the game itself, Roblox has a dedicated program for designing new games.

 Thanks to the Google Play Store, millions of Chromebook users can play Roblox anytime, anywhere.
 However, building new games for the platform requires Roblox Studio and that program is technically only available for Windows and macOS.
-Thankfully, there are those who love to tinker and one such person has gone and make a way to run Roblox Studio on Linux using the Wine compatibility layer.
+Thankfully, there are those who love to tinker and one such person has gone and made a way to run Roblox Studio on Linux using the Wine compatibility layer.
 Say hello to Grapejuice.

 First, you will need to make sure your Chromebook is set up to use Linux applications and everything is up to date.
 To learn more about that process, check out this Command Line article.
 It only takes a few minutes to install the container and update all of the Linux packages.
 Now that you’re ready, open the Linux terminal and we will begin the installation process.
 Roblox Studio requires some 32-bit libraries to run properly, If you are using an Intel or AMD Chromebook, you will need to add the i386 architecture for these libraries to function.
 You can do that with the following terminal command.
 (You won’t see any output.
 It will simply return to the command prompt.)